 *UPDATE 2013*– I have followed suit with the rest of my family now that I’ve exhausted my own Cayenne pepper plants and we all use Cayenne Capsules.

-For My Teen Sons & Husband– they take 1 Capsule (40,000 HU), twice a day With a 1,000 mg Vitamin C at the onset of Any flu symptoms- sneezing, runny nose, coughing, fever, achy bones, etc.
+For My Teen Sons & Husband– they take 1 Capsule (40,000 HU), twice a day along with a 1,000 mg Vitamin C at the onset of Any flu symptoms- sneezing, runny nose, coughing, fever, achy bones, etc.

 Now- if you have a tendency to have a “reaction” to eating spicy foods the Next day, so to speak- you can prevent what we like to call “Bum Burn” by taking CapsiCool Capsules instead– which are a blend of Cayenne Pepper and Ginger.
-I bought these on Amazon for under $5 (with free shipping).
-However, since they were so mild on the stomach- I did increase the dosage to 3 capsules, twice a day with the vitamin c.
-We prefer Natures Way brand because they work great, are fresh and are quite potent and very inexpensive at less than $5 a bottle.
+I bought these on Amazon for under $10 (with free shipping).
+However, since they were so mild on the stomach- I did increase the dosage to 3 capsules, twice a day with vitamin C. We prefer Natures Way brand because they work great, are fresh and are quite potent and very inexpensive at just a few dollars a bottle.

-In the morning, since I’m not really a “breakfast” person, I find that a couple pieces of toast is more than sufficient to prevent any stomach discomfort.
+In the morning, since I’m not really a “breakfast” person, I find that a couple of pieces of toast are more than sufficient to prevent any stomach discomfort.

 Sorry, I can’t make any recommendations for young children, all I can tell you is that I use this every winter on my teens (even when they were Tweens) and they’ve never missed a day of school due to “Flu”.

-- Cayenne Pepper is not recommended for use in individuals on ACE inhibitors, agents that reduce stomach acid, aspirin, blood-thinning medications and herbs, and theophyline.
+- Cayenne Pepper is not recommended for use in individuals on ACE inhibitors, agents that reduce stomach acid, aspirin, blood-thinning medications, and herbs, and theophylline.

 - People who are allergic to latex, bananas, kiwi, chestnuts, and avocado may also have an allergy to cayenne.